izzypt/Minitalk/README.md

 By their nature, they interrupt whatever the process is doing at this minute, and force it to handle them immediately.

+# Sending signals

+- Processes may send signals using ```kill()```.
+- A process only has permission to send a signal if the real or effective user ID match, or the user has super-user privileges.
+- The ```kill()``` function allows a process to send a signal to a specific process (ignoring its descendants), to all the processes that belong to the sender’s process group ID, or (given super-user privileges) to all the processes excluding system processes.
+- ```kill()``` takes 2 arguments:
+  - The first argument pid is the process ID of the target process.
+  - The second argument sig is the signal to send.
+The sig argument can be any valid signal number or zero, in which case, it does not send the signal.
+    ```
+    int kill(pid_t pid, int sig);
+    ```
+- There are many signals to terminate a process :
+  - SIGTERM allows a process to gracefully terminate.
+  - SIGKILL inconditionally aborts the process and can be used as a last resort.
+  - SIGQUIT terminates a process, potentially creating a core dump.

 # Handling Signals

 Each signal may have a signal handler, which is a function that gets called when the process receives that signal.